bcmi/libcom/README.md

 **_libcom_ covers a diversity of related tasks in the field of image composition**, including image blending, standard/painterly image harmonization, shadow generation, object placement, generative composition, quality evaluation, *etc*.
 For each task, we integrate one or two selected methods considering both efficiency and effectiveness.
 The selected methods will be continuously updated upon the emergence of better methods.

 **The ultimate goal of this library is solving all the problems related to image composition with simple `import libcom`.**
 Welcome to follow WeChat public account ["Newly AIGCer"](https://www.ustcnewly.com/blog.html) or Zhihu Column ["Newly CVer"](https://www.zhihu.com/column/c_1333918224900206592) to get the latest information about image composition!

+We compare the performance of Libcom and Banana Pro across various image composition tasks and write a brief summary in [English](https://zhuanlan.zhihu.com/p/1992987450860118091)/[Chinese](https://zhuanlan.zhihu.com/p/1976625829741082597).

 ## Online Workbench